-Strategic Goals
+■ Strategic Goals

-1. NSEA will advance a culture of social and racial justice by improving educational opportunities for ALL students and building respect for the worth, dignity and equality of every individual in our diverse society.

-2. NSEA will partner with national and local affiliates to strengthen our organizational capacity.

-3. NSEA will advance the economic well-being and secure the contractual rights of our members.

-4. The NSEA supports a political environment that promotes and protects public education.

-5. The NSEA will support governance structures that are responsive to the needs of our membership.
+- 1. NSEA will advance a culture of racial, economic, and social justice by improving educational opportunities for all students. - 2.
+NSEA will partner with national and local affiliates to strengthen our organizational capacity. - 3.
+NSEA will advocate for the economic well-being of our members and the protection of their statutory rights. - 4.
+The NSEA supports a political environment that promotes and protects public education. - 5.
+The NSEA will support governance structures that are responsive to the needs of our membership.